The History of Exchequer

 Directly above the ceiling of the restaurant’s front entrance and bar area, luxurious 1920’s art deco and chandeliers have been hanging for nearly a century.

-The Wonder Bar (1930's)
+The Wonder Bar - 1930s

-The Mannos brothers
+The Mannos Brothers

-(Left to right: Tom, George, Steve, and Jimmy)
+(Tom, George, Steve, and Jimmy)